nats-io/nats-architecture-and-design/adr/ADR-1.md

 }
 ```

+Note while this is an unsigned integer, schema documents may list a different minimum than the minimum for the type.

 ### 32bit Integers

 Similar to the 64bit integers, we just have a 32bit one, care should be taken not to overflow this number when sending data to the server, here's an example.